This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need for these Chocolate and Peanut Butter Balls

-Maple Syrup: If not vegan, you can also sub honey.
+- Maple Syrup: If not vegan, you can also sub honey or for a no added sugar option sub melted coconut oil.

 How to make Chocolate Peanut Protein Butter